huy12345555/dotfiles/README.md

 ```shell
 gh auth login
 ```
-- When prompted for your preferred protocol for Git operations, select **HTTPS**.
-- When asked if you would like to authenticate to Git with your GitHub credentials, enter **Y**.

 ## Pacman & paru
 - Uncomment Color, ParallelDownloads & add ILoveCandy in /etc/pacman.conf
 - Uncomment BottomUp in /etc/paru.conf